Introduction

 Our Approach

 Our social media audience is big.
-We have over 60,000 followers across our accounts and our content generates on average 760,000 impressions per month.
+We have over 64,000 followers across our accounts and our content generates on average one million impressions per month.
 We are reaching a lot of people.
 Our content needs to be social; we need to engage with our audiences and create content that is relevant to them.
 Our social media feeds should not be a stream of information updates, they need to have a human element and include content that audiences can relate to and that hopefully inspires them to share and positively engage with us.

 As a team, our operational objectives for social media are to:

 - Develop a strong social media presence by continuing to grow our channels.
 We will do this by innovative content creation.
-We will strike a balance of ‘call-to-action’ content and community / people-focused content to ensure that our channels are interesting and, more importantly, engaging.
+We will strike a balance of ‘call-to-action’ content and community/people-focused content to ensure that our channels are interesting and, more importantly, engaging.

 - Adopt a human and trusted tone of voice across our channels that encourages conversation and engagement.